daanbeverdam/work-automation/README.md

 ## How do I use it?

 Make a `config.json` file and fill in your details, use `config.json.example` as a reference.
 Only python 3 is supported, so make sure that's installed.
-The script can be easily executed using:
+The script depends on the `fuzzywuzzy` and `zenpy` packages which can be easily installed using `pip`.
+The main script can be easily executed using:

 ```
 python main.py